smholvoet/smholvoet.github.io/_posts/2021-11-08-monitor-linux-hosts-grafana-prometheus-node-exporter.md

 ![grafana-api-key](/assets/images/grafana-api-key.png){: .align-center}

-Now copy the snippet and the bottom, replacing your API key int he process:
+Now copy the snippet and the bottom, replacing your API key in the process:

 ```yaml
 remote_write: